 LGA was opened as a commercial airport in 1939.
 The Port Authority of New York and New Jersey began operating LGA in 1947.
 The airport consists of four passenger terminals and maintains two main runways.
-In 2011, LGA served approximately 24 million passengers through its 71 contact gates.
+In 2013, LGA served a record 26.7 million passengers through its 71 contact gates.

 LGA is a major source of economic activity for the Borough of Queens as well as the New York City region.
 LGA employs approximately 10,000 people, and contributes more than $13.6 billion in economic activity to the NY/NJ metropolitan region, generating about 103,000 local jobs and $4.9 billion in annual wages and salaries.